-- Collector roads in the Reinfeld Planning Area should be aligned and located generally as directed on Map 2 (Transportation Map).
-Proposed variations and minor adjustments to collector road alignments may be considered if found to benefit the broader Reinfeld Planning Area without impeding the broader connectivity and function of the conceptual network. - 2.
-The required street connections identified for the conceptual transportation system provided on Map 2 (Transportation Map) shall be precise in terms of number of connections and reflect the general location of the connection points. - 3.
-Collector roads shall be aligned and constructed in a manner that allows for their outward extension from the Reinfeld Planning Area boundary. - 4.
-The RM of Stanley will work with Manitoba Infrastructure to advance the development of new access points and improved intersections on PTH 14 as illustrated on Map 2 (Transportation Map).
-This includes the potential for a new primary entry point from PTH 14 into the existing Reinfeld community to replace the PTH 14 Reinfeld Street North access. - 5.
+- 1. All future developments within the Secondary Plan area shall conform to the Transportation Policies of the MSTW Development Plan. - 2.
+Collector roads in the Reinfeld Planning Area should be aligned and located generally as directed on Map 2 (Transportation Map).
+Proposed variations and minor adjustments to collector road alignments may be considered if found to benefit the broader Reinfeld Planning Area without impeding the broader connectivity and function of the conceptual network. - 3.
+The required street connections identified for the conceptual transportation system provided on Map 2 (Transportation Map) shall be precise in terms of number of connections and reflect the general location of the connection points. - 4.
+Collector roads shall be aligned and constructed in a manner that allows for their outward extension from the Reinfeld Planning Area boundary.

+- 5. The RM of Stanley will work with Manitoba Infrastructure to advance the development of new access points and improved intersections on PTH 14 as illustrated on Map 2 (Transportation Map).
+This includes the potential for a new primary entry point from PTH 14 into Reinfeld to replace the existing PTH 14 Reinfeld Street North access point. - 6.
 Collector and local roads in the Reinfeld Planning Area shall be built to applicable RM of Stanley standards.
-The right-of-way of collector roads shall be wide enough to accommodate added boulevard space for a future community multi-use pathway.

-- 6. The RM of Stanley may require development applicants to submit a Traffic Impact Study prepared by a qualified Transportation Engineer to determine the impact of a proposed development on the municipal road or street system and identify necessary off-site improvements and related costs, in which the developer(s) and benefitting landowner(s) may be responsible for paying. - 7.
-Approval from Manitoba Infrastructure for new road and driveway connections to Provincial Roads and Trunk Highways may be contingent upon Provincial acceptance of an Access Management Plan prepared by a qualified Transportation engineer. - 8.
-Intersections consisting of two intersecting collector roads within the Reinfeld Planning Area may feature alternative intersection designs that promote efficient vehicle movements and safety. - 9.
+The right-of-way of collector roads shall be wide enough to accommodate added boulevard space for a future community multi-use pathway. - 7.
+The RM of Stanley and Manitoba Infrastructure may require development applicants to submit a Traffic Impact Study prepared by a qualified Transportation Engineer to determine the impact of a proposed development on the municipal road or street system and identify necessary off-site improvements and related costs, in which the developer(s) and benefitting landowner(s) may be responsible for paying. - 8.
+Manitoba Infrastructure may require Drainage Studies for future development within the Reinfeld Planning Area. - Approval from Manitoba Infrastructure for new road and driveway connections to Provincial Roads and Trunk Highways may be contingent upon Provincial acceptance of an Access Management Plan prepared by a qualified Transportation engineer. - Intersections consisting of two intersecting collector roads within the Reinfeld Planning Area may feature alternative intersection designs that promote efficient vehicle movements and safety. - 11.
 Specific policies for collector roads are: - a.
 A local road shall provide a connection from Roblin Boulevard (City of Winkler) to the proposed Leslie Boulevard collector road extension. - b.
 Birchwood Lane and Tyler Way shall be extended as collector roads to connect with Road 20 West. - c.
 A future north-south rail crossing may be considered at Leslie Boulevard, as identified on Map 2 (Transportation Map) through consultation with the appropriate rail company. - d.
-Road 20 West shall be upgraded to a paved collector road and realigned to connect with Eastview Drive (City of Winkler). - 10.
+Road 20 West shall be upgraded to a paved collector road and realigned to connect with Eastview Drive (City of Winkler). - 12.
 Specific policies for local roads include: - a.
 Cul-de-sacs may be considered in new development provided they do not impede vehicle or pedestrian travel in the broader transportation network. - b.
 The hard surfacing of residential local roads within the Reinfeld Planning Area shall be required as a condition of development approval.